 In my view leaving on a journey to a place you haven’t been and will never return to is downright stupid without a guidebook of some kind.
 (Perhaps I should label it “idiotic” in the original Greek sense for the word.)
 You may follow what you heard through the grapevine, i.e. Facebook, and amuse yourself with river tubing in Vang Vieng, but you will not experience anything really.
 You will not discover what you missed before you have left and it’s all too late.
 The guidebook offers you the opportunity to read up on things and make a decision on where to go and what to say on an informed basis.

-It all boils down to this: Landing for the first time in Cairo you will find yourself completely lost two centimetres outside the arrival hall without a proper guidebook.
+It all boils down to this: When you land for the first time in Cairo you will find yourself completely lost two centimetres outside the arrival hall without a proper guidebook.

 In addition to the sources linked in the text I have found these articles interesting: